philipds2/BIO365-1/Assignment-17/README.md

 These questions are derived from *The Analysis of Biological Data - 2nd Edition*.
 Please use R code to answer the following.

 1. Please write a function called `standardize` that accepts one argument: a vector of numerical values.
-Your function should convert the data points to Z scores and return the mean and standard deviation of those Z scores.
+Your function should convert the data points to Z scores and return a vector that contains the mean and standard deviation of those Z scores.

 2. Please write a function called `getPGreater` that accepts two arguments: 1) a vector of numerical values and 2) a single numerical value.
 Calculate the probability that a value **larger than** the 2nd value would occur by random chance, assuming that the data follow a normal distribution.
 Please return this value.